 · A manufacturer labor warranty provides far more coverage than one only covering manufacturing defects.
 It covers the workmanship and is backed by the manufacturer.

 · Most issues with a roof are attributed to workmanship and improper flashing details at pipes, penetrations, curbs, walls or edge metals, these issues would be covered with a labor warranty.

-· A huge benefit (and we can’t stress this strongly enough) of a manufacturer backed warranty is that a manufacturer trained inspector will very carefully and very thoroughly inspect your roof to ensure that no shortcuts have been taken and that all the flashing details are correct.
-This NOT something you get with a contractor backed labor warranty.
+· A huge benefit (and we can’t stress this strongly enough) of a manufacturer-backed warranty is that a manufacturer-trained inspector will very carefully and very thoroughly inspect your roof to ensure that no shortcuts have been taken and that all the flashing details are correct.
+This is NOT something you get with a contractor-backed labor warranty.

 · The inspector is hired by the manufacturer to ensure that the system was installed correctly minimizing the risks of the manufacturer having to pay out on claims; providing the building owner with a high level of assurance that the roof was installed correctly and will be trouble free.

 · This type of commercial roof warranty is what we recommend.
 It typically only costs $0.20 cents per square foot of roof.

 The wording used in commercial roof warranties will greatly affect the coverage you will receive.
 Here are some basics: